garrandall/popular-music-data/tracks/havana-camila-cabello-young-thug.md

 ---

-Havana, ooh na-na (ay)
+Havana, ohna-na (ay)
-Half of my heart is in Havana, ooh-na-na (ay, ay)
+Half of my heart is in Havana, ohna-na (ay, ay)
 He took me back to East Atlanta, na-na-na
 Oh, but my heart is in Havana (ay)
 There's somethin' 'bout his manners (uh huh)
-Havana, ooh na-na
+Havana, ohna-na

 He didn't walk up with that "how you doin'?"
 (When he came in the room)